brack3t/Djrill/docs/usage/sending_mail.rst

 .. attribute:: signing_domain

-    ``str``: domain Mandrill should for DKIM signing and SPF on this message.
+    ``str``: domain Mandrill should use for DKIM signing and SPF on this message.
     Useful if you send email from multiple domains.
     Default from your Mandrill account settings.

+.. attribute:: return_path_domain

+    ``str``: domain Mandrill should use for the message's return-path.

 .. attribute:: global_merge_vars